Storage Analysis

 Storage analysis also plays a key role in file organization.
 By revealing clusters of misplaced or poorly named files, it highlights areas where a more structured folder hierarchy — or an AI-powered tool like Sortio — can bring meaningful order to an otherwise chaotic file system.

-How Storage Analysis Works
+How Storage Analysis works in practice

 Storage analysis tools work by recursively scanning directories on a selected drive or partition, cataloging every file's size, type, modification date, and path.
 The results are then aggregated and presented visually — often as treemaps, sunburst charts, or sortable lists — so users can quickly identify the largest space consumers.